RgrMz/IS-A1-6/README.md

 With this program we have made these functionalities:
   + Given the number of rows and columns of an hipothetic maze it exports it as a json file with all its data and a jpeg image with the drawn maze.
   + Given a json file it check if the cells neighbours are consistent and it as well exports the jpeg image representing the maze.

+Befor running the program it is necessary to install two modules:
+  + pygame: `python -m pip install -U pygame --user`
+  + colorama: ``

 The way of running it is:
     + `python -B main.py`